 The Municipalities and Corporations transact their business as per the provisions of the Acts concerned.
-In respect of the Corporations, Standing Committees, comprising the Chairpersons of all the Ward Committees under them, meet at intervals prescribed by the Act.
-Similarly, in respect of the Municipalities, the Municipal Ward Committees meet at prescribed intervals to transact business, make regulations and scrutinize municipal accounts.
-The main functions of the Ward Committees (both Municipalities as well as Corporations) include provision and maintenance of sanitation, water supply and drainage, street lighting, roads, market places, playgrounds, school buildings, review of revenue collections, preparation of annual budget etc. Department stated (September 2015) that out 68 ULBs, ward committees were constituted only in Bodhan ULB.
+In respect of the Corporations, the Standing Committees, comprising the Chairpersons of all the Ward Committees under them, meet at intervals prescribed by the Act.
+Similarly, in respect of the Municipalities, the Municipal Ward Committees meet at prescribed intervals to transact business, make regulations and scrutinise municipal accounts.
+The main functions of the Ward Committees (both Municipalities as well as Corporations) include provision and maintenance of sanitation, water supply and drainage, street lighting, roads, market places, playgrounds, school buildings, review of revenue collections, preparation of annual budget etc.